-The work programme may be changed when the goals, strategies, or priorities of the Strategic Vision change.
+The work programme may be changed by the Council when the goals, strategies, or priorities of the Strategic Vision change.

 Work Plan

 Each Committee Chair should develop a work plan for his/her Committee to fulfil the tasks assigned to it by the work programme.
 The following factors should be taken into account when the work plan is developed: